On-the-Fly Shortest Path QGIS plugin

 The plugin allows the selection of multiple layers to perform the shortest path analysis.
 This feature can be helpful in cases where a path is not fully contained in one layer.
 As an example, there may be one layer for a primary road network, another layer for the secondary road network, a third one for the tertiary road network and so on.
 To calculate a path from an arbitrary point to another, the user would normally have to merge all those layers and then run the shortest-path algorithm on the merged layer.
 The multiple layer selection of the plugin performs the layer merging automatically.

-The topology tolerance functionality can also be used in order to cross topologically disconnected lines from one layer to the other.
+The topology tolerance functionality can also be used in order to cross topologically disconnected lines either of the same layer or from lines of one layer to lines of the other.
 The tolerance refers to vertices of lines and not to the lines themselves.
 Therefore, if two lines are crossing each other, the rubberband will not jump from one line to the other.
 Yet, if there are vertices in each line within the topology tolerance, the rubberband will jump from one vertex to the other.
 This functionality may be desired in some cases, such as a secondary road passing over or under a primary road, where it is not possible to drive from one road to the other.

 Use the Snapping tool in both available options (Vertex and Edge) to identify vertices and/or overlapping lines.
-The tooltip presents all layers within the snapping distance that have been made visible on the map for at least once.
+The tooltip presents all layers within the snapping distance.

 Some precautions need to be taken when merging layers: